 - Can look tatty and decay

-- Tank must be placed near natural light – but too much light can increase chance of algae
+- Tank must be placed under bright aquarium lighting - but too much light can increase chance of algae

 - Over time you might lose motivation to look after your plants and then problems could increase

 Artificial aquarium plants